landoscar/landoscar/README.md

   &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; ╰┈➤ interact with caution most of the time , hosts of this system

-   &emsp; &emsp; &emsp; &emsp; ⁀➷ he -- it -- dominus , bisexual + genderfluid , he / it / frost , aroace + genderfluid.
+   &emsp; &emsp; &emsp; &emsp; ⁀➷ he -- it -- dominus , bisexual + genderfluid , he / they , virsian + genderfluid.

- &emsp;  &emsp; ╰┈➤ in headspace 17 , october 27th . + isaac is 22 yo in headspace .
+ &emsp;  &emsp; ╰┈➤ in headspace 17 , october 27th . + chance is 17 yo in headspace .

   &emsp; &emsp; &emsp;╰──╮ source attached -- though we dont act like source.